Driving and mental illness

 Some prescription drugs are classed as ‘controlled drugs’.
 If you drive, and have above a certain limit of these drugs in your blood, you can be found guilty of an offence.
 You can be found guilty even if the drugs were not affecting your driving.

-If you have been prescribed any of the drugs in the list below you should speak to your doctor about how they will affect your driving.
+If you have been prescribed, or are using, any of the drugs in the list below you should speak to your doctor about how they will affect your driving.

 - Some benzodiazepines - Diazepam, Lorazepam, Temazepam, Clonazepam, Oxazepam and Flunitrazepam